 When it comes to ecommerce, three names in particular generally stick out as the big three platforms for building out your frontend.
 They are - Shopify, BigCommerce and WooCommerce.
 Even if you aren’t involved in the ecommerce or marketplace space, chances are you may have still come across these company logos online, perhaps on Linkedin and on other networking sites.

-These platforms can allow users to not only create an enticing and vibrant store but also can be used in conjunction with Jetti to create a thriving multi-vendor marketplace when the decision to scale is made.
-Those platforms form the visible face of your store while Jetti manages the complex backend operations.
+These platforms can allow users to not only create an enticing and vibrant store but also can be used in conjunction with Onport to create a thriving multi-vendor marketplace when the decision to scale is made.
+Those platforms form the visible face of your store while Onport manages the complex backend operations.

 But what exactly are they and what do they do?
 Who is the best platform to use?
-In this article, we’ll examine all three, their strengths and weaknesses before choosing which platform we here at Jetti believe is the best.
+In this article, we’ll examine all three, their strengths and weaknesses before choosing which platform we here at Onport believe is the best.

 The Good, The Great and The Perfectly Fine?

 Firstly, before we analyse the feature set of each platform, it is important to take an audit of the resources you have at your disposal.
 Things like your level of computer literacy, your budget, your future growth ambitions and your time will all play their part in determining which platform is best for you.

 In order to fully get the measure of each platform and where it shines or fails, it is important to carefully access each platform and what it offers.
 Doing so will allow you to understand each platform and really get to know whether one platform is more suitable for your needs over another.